Nellie Bertram: Season 9

 At the start of season 9, Andy returns from management training intending to fire Nellie for what she did to him the previous year.
-After he is informed by Toby Flenderson that Nellie can not be fired without cause, Andy vows to make life miserable for her, while also putting his newly Michael Scott-esque dislike of Toby on display.
+After he is informed by Toby Flenderson that Nellie cannot be fired without cause, Andy vows to make life miserable for her, while also putting his newly Michael Scott-esque dislike of Toby on display.

 In "Roy's Wedding" Nellie initiates a charity program within the office, which Dwight ridicules, believing charities are useless.
 When Nellie insists he choose a charity, Dwight mocks her initiative further by deliberately choosing a front organization for the Taliban.
 To test Dwight's resolve, Nellie has him sign a pledge to live by Taliban law in the office, and then steals his pen, noting that the penalty for theft would require him to cut off her hand, even offering him a knife with which to do so.
 Though clearly unsettled at this idea, Dwight maintains his bravado for several hours, until Darryl walks in and suggests the two of them watch the movie 127 Hours.
 Eventually the two become engrossed in James Franco's performance and forget about the hand-cutting.

 In "Andy's Ancestry", after being tasked by Andy to research his family tree, to spite him, Nellie falsely tells him that he is related to U.S. First Lady Michelle Obama.
 Not long afterwards, Pam agrees to help Nellie practice for a driving test, and the two end up bonding when she shows appreciation for Pam's art, which leads to Nellie later asking her to paint a mural in the warehouse.

 In "Work Bus", Nellie moves forward with her plans for adoption and asks for Andy to give her a reference as her employer, something he says he will only consider if she tells the truth (as the truth about someone as awful as her will ruin any chances for Nellie to be matched with a child).
 Andy's girlfriend Erin Hannon, who herself was a foster child who was never adopted, helps Nellie with her application, clearly excited at the prospect of a child being adopted.
 Andy gives her a scathing non-endorsement, however, leaving her stunned and saddened but stoic.
 After seeing that this upset Erin even more than Nellie, Andy reconsiders and writes her a more favorable recommendation.